This information describes the skills your child is likely to develop between birth and 3 months of age.

 - Shows excitement.

-- Watches a person’s eyes and mouth when he or she speaks.
+- Watches a person’s eyes and mouth when they speak.

-- Begins to act bored (e.g., cries, acts fussy) if activity does not change.
+- Begins to act bored (such as cries or acts fussy) if activity does not change.

 Speech, Language, and Communication Skills